Makefiles are the main and most common “build system” used by me. A Makefile

 (so well-understood target/prerequisites/recipe model and ubiquitousness of

-) with one’s favourite language’s syntax and libraries.
+make) with one’s favourite language’s syntax and libraries.
 Wow!

-one can use Python to generate a
+So by using setting SHELL and .ONESHELL one can use Python to generate a

 target file by downloading (and, possibly, parsing) a website: